onflow/cadence/docs/testing-framework.md

 ### Configuring import addresses
-A common pattern in Cadence projects is to define the imports as file locations and specify the addresses corresponding to each network in the [config](https://developers.flow.com/tools/flow-cli/configuration#contracts) file.
+A common pattern in Cadence projects is to define the imports as file locations and specify the addresses corresponding to each network in the [Flow CLI configuration file](https://developers.flow.com/tools/flow-cli/configuration#contracts).
 When writing tests for a such project, it may also require to specify the addresses to be used during the tests as well.
 However, during tests, since accounts are created dynamically and the addresses are also generated dynamically, specifying the addresses statically in a configuration file is not an option.